xitaowen/sdn_probe_gen/README.md

     import miniSAT
     miniSAT.solve("p cnf 100 3 1 2 0 -2 3 0 -3 0")
 The input is in CNF format, you can see the details in http://www.domagoj-babic.com/uploads/ResearchProjects/Spear/dimacs-cnf.pdf.

+3. Run the Test
+Plz cd in to dictionary probe.
+Run as "example.py input.json".